 Two Degrees – Less Time

-Earning your BSN requires seven baccalaureate-level nursing courses, transfer in or complete 30 hours of gen eds, and then three graduate nursing courses.
+Earning your BSN requires seven baccalaureate-level nursing courses, three graduate nursing courses and 30 hours of general education the majority of which are fulfilled with transfer credits.
 You are then on a shorter track to earn your MSN with just nine more graduate nursing courses including specialization courses from one of five areas: Case Management, Infection Prevention and Control, Nursing Education, Nursing Informatics and Nursing Management and Organizational Leadership.

 Why Our RN to BSN/MSN Program Works for Working Professionals